 When designing a foundation in sloping ground, due consideration should be given to the effect of vertical and/or lateral loads on the stability of the slope.
-Reference can be made to GEO Publication 1/2006 for the checking of bearing capacity for footing foundation design in sloping ground and Geotechnical Manual for Slopes by GEO for the checking of slope stability.
-The design of piling foundations embedded in slopes which carry lateral load, the slope should be checked for its stability against the imposed lateral load or, as a common practice, the pile should be "sleeved" to avoid imposing lateral load onto the slope.
+Reference can be made to GEO Publication 1/2006 for the checking of the bearing capacity for shallow foundation affected by sloping ground and Geotechnical Manual for Slopes by GEO for the checking of slope stability.
+For the design of pile foundations embedded in slopes which carry lateral load, the slope should be checked for its stability against the imposed lateral load or, as a common practice, the pile should be "sleeved" to avoid imposing lateral load onto the slope.

-H3.
-SITE INVESTIGATION
+H3 SITE INVESTIGATION